 The IEEE802.11a standard was released on September 1999.
 Networks using 802.11a operate at radio frequency of 5GHz or 3.7GHz and a bandwidth of 20MHz.
 The specification uses a modulation scheme known as orthogonal frequency-division multiplexing (OFDM) that is especially well suited to use in office settings.
 In 802.11a, data speeds as high as 54 Mbps are possible.
-This standard employ the single input, single output (SISO) antenna technologies, and the indoor/outdoor ranges from 35m to 125m for 5GHz operating frequency of 3.7G.
+This standard employs the single input, single output (SISO) antenna technologies, and the indoor/outdoor ranges from 35m to 125m for 5GHz operating frequency.
+The outdoor range goes to 5Km for operating frequency of 3.7G.
 The IEEE802.11a is less prone to interference compared to with 802.11b due to the high operating frequency of 5GHz.